Teach Philosophy 101

 So how do we get students to learn some of the skills they will need when they are actually writing about things they care about?
 Here are a few strategies that TΦ101 has learned from others and has been exploring:

-• Change the audience.
+Change the audience.
 There is no substitute for teaching students to write a thesis-driven essay.
 Good writers need to learn this.
 But a steady diet of school-papers can also create bad writing habits.
 Peter Filene suggests "changing the audience" for student writing by having students write not for the professor but for specific audiences outside the classroom (81).
 One professor at TΦ101's institution, for example, has a writing assignment on the Bhagavad Gita that requires students to write advice to the players on the basketball team, based on the principles in the Gita.
 TΦ101 has had very good success with having students create websites.
 Mary Beth Simmons, at Villanova University, has her advanced students prepare their final paper for publication and submit it to a journal.
 Other teachers require their students to add something to a Wikipedia article.
 These techniques don't substitute for writing an academic essay, but by supplementing those tasks may help students care more about what they are writing.
+In general, it's helpful to have students think about an audience that is NOT you, that is someone, who is not already an expert on the topic.
+This is where the benefit of a student chosen topic on a research assignment comes in: They may will pick an issue you don't know all that much about, which will push them to really need to explain the issue.

-• Set maximum page and word lengths, not minimum ones.
+Set maximum page and word lengths, in addition to minimums, or have no minimum.
 In TΦ101's experience, no one in the "real world" gives you a minimum length for something you are writing; indeed, "shorter is better" is what you hear most often, even in academic journals.
-One alum reported now in law school reported that the professor reprimanded students for using the expression "whether or not" instead of "whether" since the "or not" was just filler.
+Most of us likely have the experience of trying to condense one of our 8,000 or 9,000 word manuscripts into 3,000 words for conference submission.
+Doing so often leads us to realize what our "best argument" really is in the condensing process.
+One alum now in law school reported that the professor reprimanded students for using the expression "whether or not" instead of "whether" since the "or not" was just filler.
 So one way to get students to start thinking in these terms is to say "your paper may not be more than 750 words in length" rather than saying, "your paper has to be at least x pages."
 Another approach is to ask students to condense longer papers into shorter formats for different audiences.
 One student, struggling to condense a term paper into a 500 word webpage asked, "does my name count as two of the 500 words?"
 It was a learning moment.

 Sources: